 On a rainy morning in March 1914, a woman in a tight-fitting grey coat and skirt walked into the National Gallery in London’s Trafalgar Square.
 Her name was Mary Richardson, and contemplating art was the last thing on her mind.
-Richardson had a plan, and she knew her actions would mean she would be escorted from the premises by the police.
+Richardson had a plan, and she knew her actions would lead to her being escorted from the museum by the police.

 Making her way through the building to gallery 17, Richardson eventually stopped in front of a canvas depicting a female nude reclining on a bed.

 She immediately slipped out a meat cleaver concealed under her coat, smashed the protective glass and slashed the painting several times.
 The artwork was called The Rokeby Venus by the 17th century Spanish artist Diego Velázquez, and it was one of the most famous paintings in the world.
 It had recently been purchased for the British nation after a high profile fundraising campaign to which King Edward VII himself had personally contributed.
 Running to intervene, the gallery attendant slipped on the recently-polished floor, which allowed Richardson time to damage the painting quite considerably.

 As she was led away, bystanders heard Richardson shout ‘Yes, I am a suffragette.
 You can get another picture, but you cannot get a life, as they are killing Mrs Pankhurst.’
 Richardson was referring to Emmeline Pankhurst (1858–1928), the founder of the Suffrage movement and leader of the Women’s Social and Political Union, which was a women-only political organisation campaigning for the right for women to vote in the early 20th century.

 Mrs Pankhurst was at that point on hunger and thirst strike in Holloway Prison after being jailed for her part in increasingly militant campaigning.